JacobLMiller/hyperbolic-space-graphs/README.md

 Hyperbolic realization of graphs
 ================
 Repository accompanying IEEE PacificVis submission.
-Webserver yet to be hosted.
+Webserver to be hosted.

-To see the python implementation of HMDS by SGD, take a look at the SGD folder (which is invoked by the webserver).
+HMDS can be run independent of the webserver to produce static images.
+Take a look at the SGD folder for more details.

 Basic Setup
 --------